 We engaged The University of Melbourne to research least restrictive practices in acute mental health wards and examine consumer perspectives of acute mental health wards.

-The university’s work informed the Commission’s Options for Reform: Moving towards a more recovery-oriented, least restrictive approach in acute mental health wards including locked wards (PDF, 518KB).
+The university’s work informed the Commission’s report, Options for Reform: Moving towards a more recovery-oriented, least restrictive approach in acute mental health wards including locked wards (PDF, 518KB).

 What is a recovery-oriented approach?